correctsha/space-situational-awareness-ML/README.md

 ### Key Components

 - **Differentiable Propagation with GPU Acceleration**
-  I use a differentiable version of the SGP4 propagator (`dsgp4`) ( Thier page at [https://github.com/esa/dSGP4](https://github.com/esa/dSGP4) ) implemented in PyTorch, enabling simultaneous orbital trajectory propagation and native integration with ML-based corrections.
+  I use a differentiable version of the SGP4 propagator (`dsgp4`) ( Their page at [https://github.com/esa/dSGP4](https://github.com/esa/dSGP4) ) implemented in PyTorch, enabling simultaneous orbital trajectory propagation and native integration with ML-based corrections.

 - **Machine Learning-Based Conjunction Screening**
   The problem is framed as a classification task, helping reduce the list of candidate conjunctions to those most deserving of computationally expensive follow-up.
 This is roughly modelled after the approach in [*Artificial Intelligence for All vs. All Conjunction Screening.* ](https://oa.upm.es/67167/1/EStevenson_ECSD8_2021_AI_for_all_vs_all_conjunction_screening.pdf) .